Co-Curricular & Extra Curricular Programs

 St. Francis of Assisi Middle School aspires to enable each student to achieve their potential in their school studies.
 We expect all students to follow the school’s behavior policies.
 The in-school Opportunity Room is used for those students who are disrupting the work of others, or who need to work in isolation as a disciplinary procedure.

-Clothing is to be modest and respectful for the classroom.
+Clothing is to be modest and respectful of a Catholic School.
 The following guidelines apply:

 - Caps and hats are not allowed in school or at school functions.

-- Shirts or tops must completely cover the shoulders and the back is not to be exposed.
-They must have a modest neckline.
+- Shirts or tops must completely cover the shoulders and have a modest neckline and the back is not to be exposed.

 **This code applies to all school functions.